Handbook of the Graduate Program in

 C.3.
 Student Advisory Committee

 The first meeting with the advisory committee will take place after the proposal defense.
 Following successful completion of the proposal defense and admission to candidacy, the student is required to meet with their advisory committee at least once a year to evaluate progress on the goals of the proposed research.
 During this meeting, the student will present a progress report of their research findings since the last committee meeting and discuss plans for future experimentation.
 The advisory committee will provide criticism and suggestions to help move the project forward.
 They may also examine the student in broad areas of Biochemistry and Molecular Biology including an understanding of the techniques used in the proposal and the student’s ability to use deductive reasoning.
 The student’s advisor will prepare a written critique of each advisory committee meeting using the Advisory Committee Evaluation Form.
 The completed evaluation form is signed by the committee members and placed in the student's file.
-A copy of the evaluation form can be downloaded from the Biochemistry and Molecular Biology Graduate Program website or by clicking HERE.
+Download the evaluation form.

 The format of the Advisory Committee Evaluation Form is similar to that of a progress report for a NIH grant.
 There is a brief introduction to the project followed by the specific aims.
 Under each aim, the completed experiments are listed, the conclusions drawn from those experiments are documented, and future plans are discussed.
 If nothing has been accomplished under an aim or if the aim is complete, this can be stated in a single sentence.